ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

     sudo rm -rf /Library/Developer/CommandLineTools/
     sudo xcode-select --install

 For now I'm staying with the whole userland below `/usr/local/` being `x86_64` so everything I run from there needs to be translated using Rosetta2 to `arm64e` once.
-This is mostly since homebrew is yet not ready for ARM (some formulas will break) so it's important to stay on the 'wrong' architecture when dealing with homebrew.
+I'm reluctant to start over with `arm64e` native homebrew for now since it is not quite ready for ARM now (some formulas will break).
+As such it's important to stay on the 'wrong' architecture when dealing with homebrew for the next weeks.
 To install for example a tool to examine/use transparent filesystem compression I can't call `brew` directly but have to use the `arch` command instead:

     arch -x86_64 brew install afsctool

-(defining `alias brew="arch -x86_64 brew"` might be a good idea and an alternative when always working directly sitting in front of the machine is to tick the 'open in Rosetta' checkbox of Terminal.app or iTerm.app in Finder since the architecture the app is running with will be inherited to every process executed from within)
+(defining `alias brew="arch -x86_64 brew"` might be a good idea in such a situation and an alternative when always working directly sitting in front of the machine is to tick the 'open in Rosetta' checkbox of Terminal.app or iTerm.app in Finder since the architecture the app is running with will be inherited to every process executed from within)

 Since Migration Assistant transferred everything including all settings also the hostnames were identical which is a bit disturbing given that I'm accessing the new MacBook often via SSH.
 To rename the new Mac from mac-tk to mac-tk-air I did the following: